hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 as follows:

 * Use prefix/delimiter.
-The names of the objects contain the pseudo-hierarchical stucture, but here are no real objects to represent a folder or directory.
-To navigate, use the prefix and delimiter query paramaters as explained below.
+The names of the objects contain the pseudo-hierarchical structure, but here are no real objects to represent a folder or directory.
+To navigate, use the prefix and delimiter query parameters as explained below.
 By convention, the slash ('/') character is usualy used.
 For example, an object name could be `photos/2012/image-1.jpg`

 * Use path.
 Create placeholder objects to represent folders or directories.
 The objects are also named to include the hierarchy.
 For example, for an object called `photos/2012/image-1.jpg`, there would also be placeholder two objects called `photos/` and `photos/2012/`.
-To navigate, use the path query paramater as explained below.
+To navigate, use the path query parameter as explained below.

 While both achieve similar results, there are differences:

 * With prefix/delimiter, you may use any delimiter character.
-For example you could use the colon chracter (':').
+For example you could use the colon character (':').
 With path, you must use the slash ('/') character.

 * With prefix/delimiter you do not need to manage (create/delete) placeholder objects